The 179D Deduction

 The 179D deduction is a way to reduce a company’s taxable income by building, renovating, or designing commercial buildings with energy efficiency that exceeds established energy usage criteria.

-As a part of the 2005 Energy Policy Act, the US tax code was updated to allow taxpayers that built energy efficient commercial buildings to accelerate depreciation.
-The rules have changed multiple times since it was introduced, and now allows designers of energy efficient commercial buildings to be allocated a deduction for work done for a non-tax paying entity, like state and local governments or tax-exempt organizations.
-The deduction sits under Section 179D of the tax code.
+The deduction gets it name from sitting under Section 179D of the tax code.
+179D allows taxpayers that built or renovate energy efficient commercial buildings to accelerate depreciation, recouping investment faster.
+The section also provides that designers of energy efficient commercial buildings may be allocated a deduction for work done for a non-tax paying entity, like state and local governments or tax-exempt organizations.

 How much is the benefit?